Natreve/curfew/README.md

 A curfew tracking app that allows the user to keep track of curfew hours and be reminded so they don't get cought being on the road after no movement periods.

-# ✨ Current Features

-- 1 Hours notification before curfew starts
-- Notifcation that curfew has started
-- Notifcation that curfew has ended

 # ✨ Planned Features

+- 1 Hours notification before curfew starts (Android, pc and mac support only)
+- Notifcation that curfew has started (Android, pc and mac support only)
+- Notifcation that curfew has ended (Android, pc and mac support only)
-- Customize notification time
+- Customize notification time (Android, pc and mac support only)
-- Notifcation based on distance from home
+- Notifcation based on distance from home (Android, pc and mac support only)
 - Curfew Calendar
 - Recreational establishment curfew hours
 - Add your own curfew periods